Globski/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 Web infrastructure design is crucial for building scalable, reliable, and efficient web applications.
 Understanding the various components and their interactions helps in designing robust systems.

 ## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+After completing this project, you should be able to explain:

 - DNS
 - Monitoring